Table of Contents

 Pit Stops Not to miss

-Although the infamous frozen hot chocolate that was a rumoured favourite of Jackie O is much more favourable during the summer months, it did not stop me from indulging in this restaurant’s favourite even though New York in Winter is freezing.
+Although the infamous frozen hot chocolate that was a rumoured favourite of Jackie O is much more favourable during the summer months, it did not stop me from indulging in this restaurant’s favourite even though New York in Winter.
 Serendipity 3 has seen more celebrities than I can mention, and I can see why; the desserts are to die for, for those with a sweet tooth like myself, you will not walk away disappointed.

 Recommendation – Make a reservation to avoid disappointment!

 Yes, I am talking Seinfeld here!
 The Soup Nazi himself will probably not be there to serve you, but this place is a must in New York in Winter and can be found at West 56th near 8th Ave.

 Recommendation – It is takeaway only, so if you are looking for somewhere to sit, you may want to return to the hotel to eat it.